alexkowalczuk/MoodStatesWithSplash/README.md

-## Simple Shapes for P5.js
+## Mood States With Splash Screen and Instructions
 #### by Alex Kowalczuk
-Feb 2nd, 2021
+Feb 17, 2021

 ### Overview
-10 different shapes in p5.js
+Five different moods created by me with splash screen and instruction screen.

 ### Technical Details

 Modify the sketch.js setup() and draw().
-Also added functions and tried to do some animations.
+Also added functions, and different colors.